joshglugatch/day-panner/README.md

 ```

 <br>
-On click events were added to send text to local storage, and info in local storage is displayed back to the page.
+On click events were added to send text to local storage.
+Info in local storage is displayed back to the page.
 Local storage is retrieved outside of the functions so it is called immediatley when the page is refreshed or opened.

 <br>
 <br>